coldbox-modules/cborm/readme.md

 # Welcome To The ColdBox ORM Module

 This module provides you with several enhancements when interacting with the ColdFusion ORM via Hibernate.
 It provides you with virtual service layers, active record patterns, criteria and detached criteria queries, entity compositions, populations and so much more to make your ORM life easier!
+In other words, it makes using ORM not SUCK! :rocket:

 ## LICENSE

 Apache License, Version 2.0.

 ## IMPORTANT LINKS